 Pro and Con: People make assumptions based on appearance, and that can affect their expectations.

 This can be a good thing or a bad thing, depending on your situation.
 Just because you look like a veteran doesn’t mean you have the experience of a veteran.
-As Kara S. tells us, “It sometimes feels like the expectations are higher for more mature people who become first-year teachers.
+Kara S., who started teaching at 43, tells us, “It sometimes feels like the expectations are higher for more mature people who become first-year teachers.
 People look at us, and we look like veteran teachers.
 A lot of people assume that we know everything a veteran teacher knows, and we don’t get the guidance we need.”

 On the other hand, some people have years of valuable experience, just not as a certified teacher.
-“Probably one of the hardest parts of my job is that my team members, who know that this is my first classroom, also act like it’s my first time with kids,” says Beth Q. “Uh no, I have decades of experience with kids, many of them spent with challenging kids.”
+“Probably one of the hardest parts of my job is that my team members, who know that this is my first classroom, also act like it’s my first time with kids,” says Beth Q., who volunteered at her children’s school for years before pursuing her teaching degree.
+“Uh no, I have decades of experience with kids, many of them spent with challenging kids.”